Behold: A Job Advert Which is an Advert Rather Than A Job Description

 So what's the situation?

 They've got a remarkably strong culture, know how to look after and retain their staff, and their client base is rather strong - I guarantee you've eaten food from at least one business they work with*.
-When I say retention I mean they don't make you work 800 hours a week like some of the underresourced places out there.
+Their retention rate is also pretty damn good off the back of this.
 Amazing what a difference that makes isn't it?